wayfinderio/intro-to-fp/index.md

 - [Node 7.x](http://nodejs.org) - This is the Current version not the LTS one
 - [Elm](http://elm-lang.org)
-- If you don't have them a local copy of this file, download the zip file for [project files](http://rebrand.ly/intro-to-fp) and expand it
+- If you don't have a local copy of this file, download the zip file for [project files](http://rebrand.ly/intro-to-fp) and expand it
 - Open a terminal and cd into the `exercises` folder in the expanded files
 - Install node modules using `npm install`